 My recipe is sweet, spicy, nutty, and creamy.
 Though it consists of many ingredients, navratan korma is actually an easy dish to prepare.
 There are a few steps, but the more often you make this, the easier it’ll become.
 I’m also certain that as soon as you finish this meal, you’ll already have plans to make it again soon.

 I use 4 cups of chopped, mixed vegetables as well as 2 cups of potatoes, cut into small cubes.
 If you don’t want to use potatoes, you can use sweet potatoes or another vegetable.
 I use different vegetables depending on what’s in season.
-I prefer to use fresh vegetables, but a combination of fresh and frozen veggies work too.
+I prefer to use fresh vegetables, but a combination of fresh and frozen veggies works too.
 You can also add paneer if you’d like.

 This dish is one of my favorite Indian vegetarian recipes.
 Stir some cream and fenugreek leaves into the curry, then top it off with ghee-coated cashews and golden raisins.

-Serve this korma with my paleo naan, nut-free roti or basmati rice.
+Serve this korma with my Paleo Naan, Nut-Free Roti, or Basmati Rice.
 This sweet, spicy, nutty, and creamy curry is unlike any dish you’ve had before.
 This dish really is regal!

 Ingredients